Wallpaper is having a moment.

 Hang.

-The part most installers don't want: ceilings, bookcase backs, powder rooms with a dozen fixtures, grasscloth that shows every seam.
+The part most installers don't want: ceilings, powder rooms with a dozen fixtures, grasscloth that shows every seam.
 This is where the job is actually won or lost, and it's the part we love most.

 02